-Virus (Computer) Malicious executable code attached to a file that spreads when an infected file is passed from system to system that could be harmless (but annoying) or it could modify or delete data.
-DevSecOps Foundation Voice of the Customer (VOC) A process that captures and analyzes customer requirements and feedback to understand what the customer wants.
-DevOps Foundation Vulnerability A weakness in a design, system, or application that can be exploited by an attacker.
-DevSecOps Foundation Vulnerability Intelligence Information describing a known vulnerability, including affected software by version, relative severity of the vulnerability (for example, does it result in escalation of privileges for user role, or does it cause a denial of service), exploitability of the vulnerability (how easy/hard it is to exploit), and sometimes current rate of exploitation in the wild (is it being actively exploited or is it just theoretical).
+Malicious executable code attached to a file that spreads when an infected file is passed from system to system that could be harmless (but annoying) or it could modify or delete data.
+A process that captures and analyzes customer requirements and feedback to understand what the customer wants.
+A weakness in a design, system, or application that can be exploited by an attacker.
+DevSecOps Foundation Information describing a known vulnerability, including affected software by version, relative severity of the vulnerability (for example, does it result in escalation of privileges for user role, or does it cause a denial of service), exploitability of the vulnerability (how easy/hard it is to exploit), and sometimes current rate of exploitation in the wild (is it being actively exploited or is it just theoretical).
 This information will also often include guidance on what software versions are known to have remediated the described vulnerability.
-DevSecOps Foundation Vulnerability management The process of identifying and remediating vulnerabilities.
-DevSecOps Foundation Wait Time The amount of time wasted on waiting for work (e.g., waiting for development and test infrastructure, waiting for resources, waiting for management approval).
-DevOps Leader Waste (Lean Manufacturing) Any activity that does not add value to a process, product or service.
-Certified Agile Process Owner, Certified Agile Service Manager, DevOps Foundation, DevOps Leader Water-scrum-fall A hybrid approach to application lifecycle management that combines waterfall and Scrum development can complete in a given amount of time.
-Continuous Delivery Ecosystem Foundation Waterfall (Project Management) Linear and sequential approach to managing software design and development projects in which progress is seen as flowing steadily (and sequentially) downwards (like a waterfall).
-Certified Agile Service Manager, Continuous Delivery Ecosystem Foundation, DevOps Foundation
+DevSecOps Foundation The process of identifying and remediating vulnerabilities.
+DevSecOps Foundation The amount of time wasted on waiting for work (e.g., waiting for development and test infrastructure, waiting for resources, waiting for management approval).
+Any activity that does not add value to a process, product or service.
+Certified Agile Process Certified Service Manage DevOps Foundar DevOps Leader Management that combines waterfall and Scrum development can complete in a given amount of time.
+Continuous Delivery Ecosystem Foundation of time.
+Linear and sequential approach to managing software design and development projects in which progress is seen as flowing steadily (and sequentially) downwards (like a waterfall).
+Certified Agile Service Manager, Continuous Delivery Ecosystem Foundation, DevOps Foundation file that spreads when an infected file is passed from system to system that could be harmless (but annoying) or it could modify or delete data.
+A process that captures and analyzes customer requirements and feedback to understand what the customer wants.
+A weakness in a design, system, or application that can be exploited by an attacker.
+Information describing a known vulnerability, including affected software by version, relative severity of the vulnerability (for example, does it result in escalation of privileges for user role, or does it cause a denial of service), exploitability of the vulnerability (how easy/hard it is to exploit), and sometimes current rate of exploitation in the wild (is it being actively exploited or is it just theoretical).
+This information will also often include guidance on what software versions are known to have remediated the described vulnerability.
+The process of identifying and remediating vulnerabilities.
+The amount of time wasted on waiting for work (e.g., waiting for development and test infrastructure, waiting for resources, waiting for management approval).
+Any activity that does not add value to a process, product or service.
+A hybrid approach to application lifecycle management that combines waterfall and Scrum development can complete in a given amount of time.
+Linear and sequential approach to managing software design and development projects in which progress is seen as flowing steadily (and sequentially)